StevenBlack/vocab/million-dollar-words.md

 ### doughty
 Hearty, brave and courageous (as distinguished from dowdy, which means plain or unattractive).
-Pronounced DOWT-EE.

 ### doyen
 The leader or commander; a doyenne if it's a woman.
 A successful artist might become the doyenne of the art world and then, if she's hip enough, the doyenne of the social world.
-It's pronounced DOI-EN.

 ### draconian
 Drastic; harsh; inhuman.
 Cutting off the fingers of pickpockets is considered by many to be draconian punishment.
 It dramatically cuts down on recidivism, however.
 (See also recidivate.)
-It's pronounced DRAH- COH-NEE-AN.

 ### dragoon